tuahafriadi/new-tab-chrome-extension/README.md

 # Welcome to My GitHub Blog
-A Simple Blog with best design
+A Simple Blog with best design. i really sorry the website is not responsive just using fixed layout, but you can do it yourself with using responsive layout. give me support for this,bro

 **Support Startpages**